znsio/specmatic-documentation/documentation/contract_tests.md

 If you are using different systems for Git and CI, the two will not be integrated.
 The first step is to fetch the OAuth2 token from the Git repo.
 The second step is to create the file or environment variable as described above.

-#### Using an ssh url for your git repo
+### Authentication In CI For SSH Git Source

-If your git repo supports an SSH url, take the help of your DevOps team to generate SSH keys locally and on your CI server, and place the local and CI public keys in .ssh/authorized_keys your Git server.
+You can also use an ssh url as your git source.
+Take the help of your DevOps team to generate SSH keys locally and on your CI server, and place the local and CI public keys in .ssh/authorized_keys your Git server.
 This will enable the Git command to handle authentication seamlessly via SSH authentication.

 ### Examples For WSDL Contracts